Words and terms used in the world of From The Waters.

 A double-ended stick with a lacrosse-style net on one end and a paddle on the other that is used in aerikx.

-A Maker grouping with a compatibility of less than one hundred percent.
+A Maker Pair with a compatibility of less than one hundred percent.

 The home of the Adomarains.
 A two-storey cottage situated in an open space in the residential block surrounded by gardens and a white picket fence.